 On May 2, 1944, Bennie married Cornelia Overby; they'd be married 58 years.
 The sailor and the student nurse got one day off for the wedding, and the next day they were back on duty.
 The couple never had any children.

 Later, in the spring of 1945, Huffman's unit was shipped to Oahu.
 Bennie ended up playing in the Navy's Pacific baseball tour in the spring of 1945.
-Two teams with 18 players each, most of whom were current major leaguers, played more than twenty exhibitions on western Pacific outposts such as Roi and Kwajalein in the Marshall Islands, Ulithi and Peleliu in the Carolines, and Saipan, Tinian, and Guam the Marianas.
+Two teams with 18 players each, most of whom were current major leaguers, played more than twenty exhibitions on western Pacific outposts such as Roi and Kwajalein in the Marshall Islands, Ulithi and Peleliu in the Carolines, and Saipan, Tinian, and Guam in the Marianas.
 Navy and Marine Corps personnel watched the well-played games.
 In his booklet Athletes Away, Harrington E. Crissey, Jr., estimated crowds as high as 5,000 to 6,000 watched most of the contests.
 Evidently the games fostered a spirited rivalry between the teams, thus helping boost the morale of service personnel fortunate enough to get a break away from wartime duties.
 The players also had their share of fun.
 For example, when one of the planes carrying athletes broke down on Peleliu, Crissey wrote that Huffman and right-hander Virgil Trucks "used the carbon dioxide extinguishers to keep the beer cold!"

 After the war, Huffman played and managed in the minor leagues for four seasons.
 In 1946 he served as the player-manager of Gloversville-Johnstown of the Class C Canadian-American League.
 Hitting .317 with 40 RBIs, he led his club to a 53-67 record and a sixth place finish, 18½ games behind first-place Trois Rivieres of Quebec.
 In 1947 St. Louis sent Bennie to manage Springfield of the Class B Three-I League.
 Averaging .349 with 22 RBIs, he piloted the Browns to a 71-55 mark.
 Springfield tied Waterloo for third place, eight games back of the Danville Dodgers.
 Signed by the Chicago White Sox in 1948, Bennie moved to Michigan's six-team Class A Central League.
 Batting .268, he managed the Muskegon club to a 73-66 season and third place, 16.5 games behind the league-leading Flint Arrows.
 In 1949 the White Sox sent Huffman, who turned thirty-five in mid-season, to manager Waterloo, Iowa, of the Three-I League.
 Hitting .298 in his final season as a player, Bennie led Waterloo to a 70-56 record and second place, 4 ½ games behind first-place Evansville.
-In 1950 he played a just handful of games for Superior of the Class C Northern League, but he managed the Blues until July 1.
+In 1950 he played just handful of games for Superior of the Class C Northern League, but he managed the Blues until July 1.
 The club later finished with a 68-57 ledger and placed fourth in the league.

 Also, the White Sox organization valued Huffman's talent for working with and appraising young players.
 As a result, beginning in 1952, he spent 32 years scouting for Chicago.
-He remembered his best "finds" included Jim Busby, Minnie Minoso (probably first scouted by Abe Saperstein), and Harold Baines (signed in 1977), all of whom enjoyed good big league careers.
+He remembered his best "finds" included Minnie Minoso (probably first scouted by Abe Saperstein), and Harold Baines (signed in 1977), both of whom enjoyed good big league careers.
 The Virginia scout also recruited Fred Talbot (1959), Sam Ewing (1971), Pete Varney (1971), and Marv Foley (1975) for the White Sox.
 Finally, Bennie returned home to stay, living in retirement with Cornelia in Luray.

 After his baseball career had ended, the former catcher and gridiron star was honored by his induction into the Middle Atlantic Major League Baseball Scouts Hall of Fame.
 Later, in 1994, he received a final honor when he was inducted into the Bridgewater College Athletic Hall of Fame.
 For a young man who grew up in rural Virginia, loved playing sports, and enjoyed one memorable season in the major leagues, Bennie Huffman achieved a great deal more in the national pastime than most young men of his generation.
 He remained proud of his baseball experiences for the rest of his life, and enjoyed sharing his recollections with visitors to his home in Luray.